Open-Systems-Pharmacology/developer-docs/setup/getting_started.md

 dotnet nuget add source https://ci.appveyor.com/nuget/open-systems-pharmacology-ci -u <EMAIL_ADDRESS> -p <PASSWORD> -n AppVeyor
 ```

-If you set up your AppVeyor account using GitHub authentication, you'll need to contact an AppVeyor administrator to set up a password on AppVeyor to use for authentication.
+If you set up your AppVeyor account using GitHub authentication, you'll need to contact an [OSPSuite adminsitrator](https://github.com/orgs/Open-Systems-Pharmacology/teams/suite-core-developers) to set up a password on AppVeyor to use for authentication.